Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

 Conjugated linoleic acid is safest for children when taken by mouth in medicinal amounts for up to 7 months.

-There is not enough evidence to know if long-term use is safe, so exceeding the established period of consumption is not recommended.
+There is not enough evidence to know if long-term use is safe, so exceeding the established consumption period is not recommended.

 Pregnancy and breastfeeding

-There is not enough evidence to know if conjugated linoleic acid is safe to use in medicinal treatments during pregnancy and breastfeeding.
+There is not enough evidence to know if conjugated linoleic acid is safe in medicinal treatments during pregnancy and breastfeeding.

 Conjugated linoleic acid can slow blood clotting.
 However, it may increase the risk of bruising and bleeding in people with bleeding disorders.